-Inspection, packaging, and labeling products must meet FBA’s quality standards, sp it’s crucial that you have access to the manpower, equipment, and resources to do so efficiently and affordably.
+Inspection, packaging, and labeling products must meet FBA’s quality standards, so it’s crucial that you have access to the manpower, equipment, and resources to do so efficiently and affordably.

 Staging or FBA prep warehouses allow you to outsource this step to a third-party, so you can quickly and easily scale your eCommerce business without the headaches.

-The best FBA prep warehouse will depend on your location, demand, and sales volume, but we’ve put together a list of 9 to help get you started.
+The best FBA prep services will depend on your location, demand, and sales volume, but we’ve put together a list to help get you started.

-The following FBA prep warehouses are some of the best options we’ve found based on online reviews, services, and costs.
+Each FBA prep service we highlight is one of the best we’ve found in terms of online reviews, support, and costs.

 Flexport is primarily an import company specializing in moving goods from China to the United States, but they also offer basic FBA services.
 These services include FSKU labeling and quality inspections through Underwriters Laboratories, according to Flexport clients.

 Flexport also has a very good reputation with users, making it a good choice for eCommerce sellers importing goods that are ready for FBA out of the factory, but need a quality import service that will move goods directly to FBA.

 Freightos is an international import company primarily importing eCommerce products for everyone from suppliers to small-volume eCommerce sellers.
 However, Freightos also offers a dedicated FBA service, with import and shipping directly to FBA warehouses and a dedicated FBA support team.

 Freightos stands out with extremely transparent pricing, allowing you to pay upfront per kilogram based on shipping destination (USA or UK) and shipping origination (India, China, UK).